MrFloppyDisk/MrFloppyDisk/README.md

 - 👀 I’m interested in first of all learning how not to create shit code

-- You can reach me on my telegramm in my bio
+- You can reach me on my telegramm/discord in my bio (just be sure to introduce yourself before)